10 Best Hikes from Banff Town (No Car Required)

 5. Sundance Canyon Trail

-In my opinion, the most beautiful easy hike in the Cave & Basin area is the Sundance Canyon Trail.
+In my opinion, the most beautiful easy hike in the Cave and Basin area is the Sundance Canyon Trail.
 To get to the Sundance Canyon Trail, you’ll enjoy a 3 km hike or bike along a paved trail along the beautiful Bow River, enjoying mountain scenery the whole way.

 Once at the Sundance Canyon Trail, you’ll enjoy one of the most beautiful natural areas in all of Banff National Park.
 The highlight of Sundance Canyon is a raging waterfall which cuts dramatically through a very narrow canyon.
 The Sundance Canyon Trail runs alongside this natural wonder right to the very top, where you can cross a bridge over.